 For more information about best choices, check out our ingredient guide!

 Will Smoothies Keep in the Fridge?

 Keep leftovers in the fridge and enjoy the next day.
 They can hold for longer than a day in the fridge but often start to separate.
-Shake before drinking for delicious, nutritious vegan smoothie goodness.
+Simply shake before drinking!

 - 1 cup fresh fruit

 - 1 cup liquid (100% juice, coconut water, almond milk)